I have Injured a Meniscus in My Knee, Now What?

 - Resistance Exercises – Use of resistance bands, shallow squats and lunges.
 This may not begin until the 2nd week and all exercises should be to tolerance.
 If it hurts, do not do it.
 Swimming or pool therapy can begin in week 2.
 By the 3rd or 4th week, it is recommended that more aggressive activity to include biking and running on a flat surface such as a track be introduced (not the roadway).
 Performing more of the activities of your sport or work during this phase will help to improve your conditioning.

 - Return to sports may take 6 weeks.
 The use of a knee brace is recommended during practice and competition.
 A brace maybe suggested hastening a return to work and minimize any reoccurrence.
 Ongoing rehabilitation is recommended during this return.
-We have had good success with the JBIT MedPro Training Protocol.
-This device can be used early on in the rehabilitation process.

 Not all knee injuries to the meniscus are surgical cases.
 In many instances, conservative management is as effective as trying to repair a mild tear and is significantly less costly.
 It is reasonable to try conservative management first.
 Surgical repair can always be considered if there is not lasting benefit from conservative care.